scyrusm/panopticon/README.rst

 Dependencies
 ~~~~~~~~~~~~

 All code has been tested on python 3.7.7.
+As of this writing, it will not work on python 3.9, due to numba dependency in umap-learn.
 Package dependencies below.

 ::